 Trust your instincts!
 If you’re not sure about the breeder, you can always walk away.

 Don’t be afraid to tell the breeder you’ll just keep looking.
 A reputable breeder will understand.

 3 Little-Known Facts About Plica Puppies

 - The Basset Hound parent of the Plica is a French dog that has been around since the 1500s.
 It was mainly used for rabbit hunting.

-- The Ori Pei parent has a short history because it was developed from the Chinese Shar-Pei and the Pug in 1970 by American dog lover, Aaron Silver.
+- The Ori Pei parent has a short history because it was developed from the Chinese Shar-Pei and the Pug in 1970 by an American dog lover, Aaron Silver.

 - As both breeds display patience and are good with children, the Plica should be as well.
 Both the